Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 To have a Level 2 fingerprint-based background check done, the authorized agency or entity (i.e. licensing agency or employer) will need to provide their designated code to the applicant, who will then submit the code to DPS before the check will be granted.

-How To Look for Warrants in Tarrant County, Texas
+How To See Who Has Warrants in Tarrant County

 Concerned parties can verify if someone has a warrant within Tarrant County via the local police department or the clerks of court.